TURN.LSP Theory

 THEORY

-For each computation step, a vehicle wheel pair (front and back) is assumed to be traveling in a circle as though the steering wheel or articulating hinge were locked.
-The front and back wheels are circumscribing two concentric circles, with the line between back and front wheel always tangent to the inner circle being made by the back wheel, as shown (Turning step illustration courtesy of David V. Albamonte, Landmark Engineering, Inc.):
+For each computation step, a vehicle wheel (or axle set) pair (front and back) is assumed to be traveling in a circle as though the steering wheel or articulating hinge were locked.
+The front and back wheels (axle sets) are circumscribing two concentric circles, with the line between back and front wheel always tangent to the inner circle being made by the back wheel, as shown:

 Turning step illustration courtesy of David V. Albamonte, Landmark Engineering, Inc.

-The initial locations of the back and front wheels are known (B0 and F0), and the final location of the front wheel is known (F1).
+The initial locations of the back and front wheels (axle sets) are known (B0 and F0), and the final location of the front wheel is known (F1).

 where